When is Lucifer season 5 on Netflix? What’s going to happen?

 — See What’s Subsequent (@seewhatsnext) September 6, 2019

-The earlier three seasons will, in keeping with sequence star Tom Ellis, transfer over to Netflix finally – however for now, Lucifer seasons one to 3 can be found to observe on Amazon Prime Video.
+The earlier three seasons will, based on collection star Tom Ellis, transfer over to Netflix finally – however for now, Lucifer seasons one to a few can be found to look at on Amazon Prime Video.

 What’s Lucifer about?